hkadyanji/tms-telegram-bot/README.md

-## Whatsapp and Telegram Bot for Tanzania Traffic Offense
+## Telegram Bot for Tanzania Traffic Offense

 A simple telegram bot to get traffic information for traffic infractions